 Principal place of business

 In addition to passing the exclusive- and regular-use tests, your home office must be either the principal location of that business, or a place where you regularly meet with customers or clients.
-If you are an employee and have a part-time business based in your home, you can pass this test even if you spend much more time at the office where you work as an employee.
+If you are an employee of another company but aslo have your own part-time business based in your home, you can pass this test even if you spend much more time at the office where you work as an employee.

 There is, though, the question of what constitutes a business.
 Making money from your efforts is a prerequisite, but for purposes of this tax break, profit alone isn’t necessarily enough.
 If you use your den solely to take care of your personal investment portfolio, you can’t claim home office deductions because your activities as an investor don’t qualify as a business.